anandijain/SaveREPL.jl/README.md

 There is also `printREPL(n::Int=10)` which prints the last `n` Julia commands.
 Note that in contrast to `saveREPL` latest commands come first.

+## Credits

+This package is a fork of https://github.com/sjkelly/SaveREPL.jl.
+However, it has been changed/rewritten significantly.